sidhys1/stfu/README.md

 function Functionnamehere(input1, input2, etc) {
   put things to do in function here
 }; - declares a function
-stfutroll(); - uses a windows bug to get a user scared
+stfutroll(); - uses a windows bug to get an user scared

+deez